MochithaCodeBasics/RPC-2.0/README.md

 1. Visit the official VAERS Data page:
    👉 [https://vaers.hhs.gov/data/datasets.html](https://vaers.hhs.gov/data/datasets.html)

-2. Scroll to the table listing data by year (similar to the screenshot below).
+2. Scroll to the table listing data by year.

 3. **Download the ZIP file** for your target year(s) from the **"Zip File"** column.
    - Example: For 2025, click the link in the **Zip File** column (e.g., `4.95 MB`).